Yaarn/yaarn.github.io/index.md

 1. [Getting Started](https://docs.yaarn.ai/getting-started) - Provides the basics to get you up and running as quickly as possible.

+2. [Adding users](https://docs.yaarn.ai/adding-users) - Guides you through the process of adding new users to your workspace.

-2. [Managing Clients](https://docs.yaarn.ai/managing-clients) - Teaches you how to add new clients, update client details, create client activities and everything else about client management.
+3. [Managing Clients](https://docs.yaarn.ai/managing-clients) - Teaches you how to add new clients, update client details, create client activities and everything else about client management.

-3. [Collating Coverage](https://docs.yaarn.ai/collating-coverage) - Details the steps on how to collate coverage from various media outlets.

-4. [Creating Content](https://docs.yaarn.ai/creating-content) - Shows how to effectively generate well-crafted press releases and other content using the Loom feature.

-5. [Keeping Updated](https://docs.yaarn.ai/news-agent) - Instructs how to use the News Agent feature so you're always in the loop.

-6. [FAQs](https://docs.yaarn.ai/faqs) - Addresses the most frequently asked questions about our service.
+4. [FAQs](https://docs.yaarn.ai/faqs) - Addresses the most frequently asked questions about our service.

 ## Support